Students with Disabilities

 The University is not required to provide accommodations of a personal nature such as personal care attendants, tutors, or transportation services (unless non-disabled students are being transported by the University).
 Equipment aids (such as a wheelchair, audio recorder, or eyeglasses) also are not the responsibility of the University.

+You are encouraged to pay very careful attention to the details below, and every step and instruction posted.
 Assistive animals may be of two sorts, a trained service animal, or an emotional support animal (ESA).
-Neither one is simply a pet, but are approved animals who assist a person with a documented disability.
-A disability, by definition, is a physical or mental (incl. mental health) impairment that substantially limits one or more major life activities (such as walking, seeing, working, learning, washing, dressing, communicating and interacting with others, etc.) Assistive animals are only permitted on campus after the disabled student has met all requirements below and submitted a signed and completed OBU Service or Emotional Support Animal Contract to the ADA 504 Coordinator.
+Neither one is simply a pet, but are approved animals recommended by a medical or mental health professional to assist a person with a documented disability.
+A disability, by definition, is a physical or mental/mental health impairment that substantially limits one or more major life activities (such as walking, seeing, working, hearing, learning, washing, dressing, communicating with others, etc.) Assistive animals are only permitted on campus after the disabled student has met all requirements below and submitted a signed and completed OBU Service or Emotional Support Animal Contract to the ADA 504 Coordinator.
 An exception to the no-animals or pets housing policy is granted for approved animals provided that their behavior, noise, odor, and waste do not exceed reasonable standards for a well-behaved animal and that these factors do not create unreasonable disruptions for other residents.
-If the noise (crying, barking, or meowing, etc.) is excessive as judged by residence life staff, it is grounds to terminate the student’s contract.
-Such animals must be house-trained and exhibit no aggressive behavior.
+If the foul odor or the noise (crying, barking, or meowing, etc.) is excessive as judged by residence life staff, it is grounds to terminate the student’s contract.
+Assistive animals must be house-trained and exhibit no aggressive behavior.

 An emotional support animal (ESA) must be contained within the student’s room at all times, except when transported outside the private residential area.
-Only service dogs may be taken into hallways, lounges, bathrooms, laundry facilities, or other areas of the residence hall.
-Only a service animal is allowed to accompany the student into classrooms and/or other buildings on campus.
-An ESA is not allowed to accompany a student into other campus buildings.
+The law concerning ESAs does not afford the student/owner the freedom to bring their ESA with them to events on campus, into other campus buildings, into any classroom or any student food service area, or to athletic event sites.
+It only permits the student to bring their ESA into their student housing, as an exception to OBU’s no-pets policy, for the mental health benefit of the student/owner.
+Only Service Dogs may be taken into lounges, bathrooms, laundry facilities, or other areas of the residence hall.
+Only a Service Dog is allowed to accompany the student into classrooms and/or other buildings on campus.

 We are happy to assist you with your request to have a service dog or emotional support animal (ESA) on campus.
 To process this request, the following documentation must be submitted to the University Counselor/ADA 504 Coordinator:

-- Current rabies vaccination verification, and a tag on the animal
+- Your animal’s current rabies vaccination verification, and a related tag on the animal

-- A description of the specific behaviors or tasks the dog has been trained to perform, and an explanation of how these behaviors are helpful or necessary, given your identified disabling condition.
+- For Service Dogs, a written description must be provided of the specific behaviors or tasks the dog has been trained to perform, and an explanation of how these behaviors are helpful or necessary, given the student’s identified disabling condition.
 For an ESA, this letter must describe how the presence of the animal significantly diminishes or alleviates at least one disabling symptom of the person’s mental health condition.

-- For service animals, the student must provide evidence of the dog’s specialized training to perform the assisting behaviors or tasks described above.
+- For Service Dogs, the student must provide evidence of the dog’s specialized training to perform the assisting behaviors or tasks described above.
 (A letter from the dog’s trainer)

-- If you have a disability that may require some accommodation affecting your student housing (such as an ESA, Service Animal, or other room modification request), you must also have your treating physician or mental health clinician complete and return the following form to the University Counselor/ADA Accommodations Coordinator.
-Download Verification Form for Housing Accommodations at OBU PDF.
 Be aware that if you house (in an OBU apartment or residence hall), for any amount of time, an animal, before all necessary documentation has been received and an official allowance has been granted by this office for you to have an ESA, this will likely be grounds for your ESA request to be denied.
-An ESA applicant’s integrity is foundational to the appropriate assessment of their disability claim, so we take seriously our responsibility to insure that students are not, in violation of our no-pets policy in student housing, taking in animals as pets, and then seeking to illegitimately claim them as an ESA.
-We want to help you avoid the risk of the unpleasant outcomes associated with prematurely bringing an animal into OBU housing.
+An applicant’s integrity is foundational to the appropriate assessment of their disability claim, so we take seriously our responsibility to insure that students are not, in violation of our no-pets policy in student housing, taking in animals as pets, and then seeking to illegitimately claim them as an ESA.
+We make no negative assumptions about your potential or pending request at all, but simply want to help you avoid the risk of an unpleasant outcome by bringing an animal into housing prematurely.

 Alternate Format Print Materials